mstwutao/mstwutao.github.io/content/post/transformer/index.md

 ### Models
 Here we dissect The Transformer into 6 separate parts and will dedicate a section to each part.
 In the end we will assemble these sections together to build the Transformer for solving the machine translation task.

-before we move further, we can setup a config file for the hyper parameters of our transformer model:
+Before we move further, we can setup a config file for the hyper parameters of our transformer model:

 ```python
 import torch